-The term "offline methods" includes face-to-face interaction; paper-based methods such as letters, fliers or billboards; and through a telephone call, SMS, or text message (does not include WhatsApp).
+27% of online MSMEs reported that they used WhatsApp to communicate with customers in the past 30 days xix The term "offline methods" includes face-to-face interaction; paper-based methods such as letters, fliers or billboards; and through a telephone call, SMS, or text message (does not include WhatsApp).

-Difference between use of WhatApp to conduct customer research in the past 30 days and use of WhatApp for employing or finding new employees in the past 30 days is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+28% of online MSMEs reported that they used WhatsApp to communicate with suppliers in the past 30 days xx Difference between use of WhatsApp to conduct customer research in the past 30 days and use of WhatApp for employing or finding new employees in the past 30 days is statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.